pmcteixeira/book-notes/http-the-definitive-guide/http-the-definitive-guide.markdown

 ### TCP/IP

-HTTP is an application layer protocol.
+HTTP is the application layer protocol.
 HTTP doesn't worry about the nitty-gritty details of network communication; instead, it leaves the details of networking to TCP/IP, the popular reliable Internet transport protocol.
 Once a TCP connection is established, messages exchanged between the client and server computers will never be lost, damaged, or received out of order.
 In networking terms, the HTTP protocol is layered over TCP.
 HTTP uses TCP to transport its message data.
 Likewise, TCP is layered over IP.

 Before an HTTP client can send a message to a server, it needs to establish a TCP/IP connection between the client and server using Internet protocol (IP) addresses and port numbers.
 In TCP, you need the IP address of the server computer and the TCP port number associated with the specific software program running on the server.
 Hostnames can easily be converted into IP addresses through a facility called the Domain Name Service (DNS).
 When the port number is missing from an HTTP URL, you can assume the default value of port 80.